noodlefrenzy/coreos-azure/README.md

 Now that we have a Docker image how do we go about deploying it in a production scenario where we have potentially a very large farm of frontend servers?

 Enter CoreOS.
-CoreOS provides the infrastructure for deploying and managing containerized large scale workloads.
+CoreOS provides the infrastructure for deploying and managing containerized workloads.
 It is a stripped down Linux distribution that provides OS-as-a-service auto updates for the host OS and rule based container assignment, execution, and lifecycle management based on Systemd.
 Finally, it also provides the ancillary services that you need to run a distributed service like etcd for service discovery.

 ### Upload CoreOS VM image to your storage account: